argoproj/argo-cd/docs/developer-guide/code-contributions.md

 before we accept code contributions.
 To facilitate triage and to provide transparency, we use [this GitHub project](https://github.com/orgs/argoproj/projects/18) to keep track of this process' outcome.

+_Please_ do not submit code before the corresponding enhancement has been triaged.
+This may save everyone some amount of frustration and time, as the enhancement proposal might be rejected, and the code would never get merged.

 We will do our best to triage incoming enhancement proposals quickly, with one of the following outcomes:

 * Accepted